Arcesilaus and the Academics

 "[J]ust as in ordinary life when we are investigating a small matter we question a single witness, but in a greater matter several, and when the matter investigated is still more important we cross-question each of the witnesses on the testimony of the others,--so likewise, says Carneades, in trivial matters we employ as criterion only the persuasive (πιθανῇ) impression, but in greater matters the irreversible, and in matters which contribute to happiness the tested impression (Sextus Empiricus, Against the Logicians1.184).
 Carneades tried to clarify Academic skepticism and its position on assent and belief.
 He seems to have thought that the Academic can assent to "persuasive" impressions.

 Although Carneades introduced some clarity into the Academic position, it remained unclear why the Academic is permitted to assent to persuasive impressions.
 The Stoics thought that human beings should assent to cognitive impressions because nature in its providence arranges things so that assent to cognitive impressions results in true beliefs.
-The Academics do not think there are any cognitive impressions, but they too assent to some impressions and not others.
+The Academics do not think there are any cognitive impressions, but they too assent to some impressions.
 They assent to impressions in terms of their persuasiveness.
 The question is why this assent is rational.

 The evidence is limited, but it appears that Clitomachus and Philo (the subsequent heads of the Academy after Carneades) defend that rationality of Academic assent in different ways.